Introduction to the Okta Fine Grained Authorization (FGA) Dashboard

 Settings

-The Settings page allows you to update the store settings, including store name and store ID.
+The Settings page allows you to update the store settings, such as the store name.
 The store name is used for user-facing identification in the dashboard.
 You may also generate API credentials (ID and secret pairs) by accessing the Create Credentials button.

 Create API credentials